alexandrehuat/gflsegpy/README.md

 ## Documentation

-gflsegpy has a full [documentation](docs) with demonstrations, examples and API references.
+gflsegpy has a full documentation with demonstrations, examples and API references.
 It is made with Sphinx.
-For now,  to read it, you will need to download the `docs/build/html` folder and open the index file.
+For now,  to read it, you will need to clone the repository, and open file `path_to_local_repo/gflsegpy/docs/build/html/index.html` in your browser.

 ## References
 [1] K. Bleakley and J.-P. Vert, “The group fused Lasso for multiple change-point detection”, _ArXiv e-prints_, Jun.
 2011. arXiv: [`1106.4199 [q-bio.QM]`](https://arxiv.org/abs/1106.4199).